bendemott/trino-example-udf/README.md

 ### User Defined Functions
 When implementing a new Timezone based user defined function you'll want to handle both `long` and `LongTimestampWithTimeZone`

+The java `long` type is manipulated using bit-shifting to pack a timezone with timezone within.

+To work with a `long` type that contains a `packed-timestamp-timezone` you can use these methods:
+- `io.trino.spi.type.DateTimeEncoding.unpackMillisUtc(long packedEpochMillis)` - returns milliseconds since the epoch
+- `io.trino.spi.type.DateTimeEncoding.unpackZoneKey(long packedEpochMillis)` - returns  a `io.trino.spi.type.TimeZoneKey`

+To construct a `LongTimestampWithTimeZone` from a `packed-timestamp-timezone` you can use the method:
+- `LongTimestampWithTimeZone.fromEpochMillisAndFraction(epochMilliseconds, picoSeconds, timeZone)`

 ### `TimestampWithTimeZone` type
 Many time functions expect to be given `Epoch Milliseconds` and `TimeZoneKey`
 When dealing with the `LongTimestampWithTimeZone` type you can obtain the milliseconds and timezone via: